denysdovhan/inboxer/README.md

 > ## 🙏🏻 This project needs your help! 🙏🏻
 >
-> Original author don't use Inbox by Gmail anymore, so this project is looking for a maintainer!
+> Original author doesn't use Inbox by Gmail anymore, so this project is looking for a maintainer!
 >
 > A lot of people around the world use Inboxer every day.
-> Maintaining this project is a great experience and good item for you resume 😎
+> Maintaining this project is a great experience and good item for your resume 😎
 >
 > Ready to help?
 Just [open an issue](https://github.com/denysdovhan/inboxer/issues/new)!